Osiris-Team/Desku-Gradle-Starter-App/README.md

 Example starter [Desku](https://github.com/Osiris-Team/Desku) app, built with Gradle.

 ## Release
-`.github/workflows/release.yml`: creates a release, generates and uploads all supported, platform-specific installers and binaries.
+`.github/workflows/release.yml` (partially working): creates a release, generates and uploads all supported, platform-specific installers and binaries.
 Head over to the 'Actions' tab, select 'release' and press on 'Run Workflow' to execute it.